-If you’re not sure where to start when it comes to managing your student loans, that’s an understandable feeling.
-Americans now hold a record $1.5 trillion in student loans combined.
+Americans now hold a record $1.73 trillion in student loans combined.
 For many people, educational loans are the biggest debt burden they’ll ever face, and the prospect of having to pay them off can seem overwhelming.

 What Not to Do If You Need Student Loan Help

 If you have questions about student loans, ignoring your uncertainty isn’t the answer, especially if that means falling behind on student loan payments.
-As it is, nearly 40% of borrowers who graduated in 2004 are expected to have defaulted on their loans by 2023.
+At any given time, roughly 15% of student loans are in default.

 Defaulting has serious consequences, since it is a major hit to your credit score, and student loans can’t be discharged in bankruptcy.
 Instead, regardless of your current situation, a solid plan can help you tackle your student loans in a way that fits your circumstances and goals.